whosonfirst/go-whosonfirst-browser/README.md

     	The path that SPR requests should be served from. (default "/spr/") -path-svg string
-    	The path that SVG requests should be served from. (default "/svg/") -proxy-tiles
+    	The path that SVG requests should be served from. (default "/svg/") -protomaps-bucket-uri string
+    	A valid gocloud.dev/blob.Bucket URI containing Protomaps tile databases.
+  -protomaps-cache-size int
+    	The size in MB of the Protomaps tile cache. (default 64) -protomaps-tiles-database string
+    	The name of the Protomaps tiles database to use.
+  -proxy-tiles
     	Proxy (and cache) Nextzen tiles.
   -proxy-tiles-cache string